Neighbors living on forgotten Tampa cemetery will be relocated

-TAMPA, Fla. — Close to one hundred people living in a public housing complex in Tampa will be relocated by the housing authority after the discovery of the city’s first black cemetery.
+TAMPA, Fla. — The Tampa Housing Authority will relocate close to 100 people living in a public housing complex that sits on top of the city’s first black cemetery that was forgotten until now.

-A Tampa Bay Times’ investigation into the old Zion Cemetery sparked research that triggered the relocation.
+"Back in the 1950s, someone just didn't care for the needs or the concerns of African Americans,” said Reva Iman, president of the Robles Park Resident Council.
+“I'm grateful that the people that are stepping forward...to make this right by our ancestors.”

+Iman has lived in Robles Park Village for three years and was outraged upon learning the housing authority paved over the Zion Cemetery grounds decades ago.

 What other people are reading right now: